 Assistant Professor, Department of Neurological Surgery

-2) Investigating whether mitochondrial dysfunction in oligodendrocytes plays a role in the pathophysiology of multiple sclerosis.
-Despite the general consensus on the autoimmune component of multiple sclerosis, its etiology remains unknown.
-Our hypothesis is that, at least in some forms of multiple sclerosis, a primary dysfunction of the central nervous system is the initial trigger of the disease, then followed by the destructive autoimmune response.
+2) Investigating whether mitochondrial dysfunction in oligodendrocytes plays a role in the pathophysiology of MS. Despite the general consensus on the autoimmune component of MS, its etiology remains unknown.
+An emerging view is that, at least in some forms of MS, a primary dysfunction within the CNS might be the initial trigger of the disease, then followed by the destructive autoimmune response.
 Our hypothesis is that mitochondrial dysfunction in oligodendrocytes is one of the causes of oligodendrocyte cell death and demyelination, leading to disease initiation.
-To investigate this hypothesis we use a transgenic mouse model generated in our lab where we can induce timed mitochondrial DNA deletions specifically in myelinating oligodendrocytes (PLP:mtPstI mice, Madsen et al., 2017), leading to oligodendrocyte cell death and an MS-like phenotype.
+To investigate this hypothesis we use a transgenic mouse model generated in our lab where mitochondrial DNA (mtDNA) depletion can be timely and reversibly induced in myelinating oligodendrocytes (PLP:mtPstI mice, Madsen et al., 2017), leading to oligodendrocyte cell death and an MS-like phenotype.
 We are also addressing oligodendroglial mitochondrial function/dysfunction in CNS tissues from primary progressive MS patients with various approaches.

 Roberta Brambilla, Ph.D.

 - The Miami Project to Cure Paralysis